survivejs/react-book/manuscript/05_react_and_flux.md

 Facebook's [Relay](https://facebook.github.io/react/blog/2015/02/20/introducing-relay-and-graphql.html) is an interesting alternative to Flux.
 It improves on the data fetching department.
 It allows you to push data requirements to the View level.

-Given it's still untested technology we won't be covering it in this book yet.
-Relay comes with its special requirements of its own (GraphQL compatible API).
+Given it's still untested technology, we won't be covering it in this book yet.
+Relay comes with special requirements of its own (GraphQL compatible API).
 Only time will tell how it gets adopted.

 ## Conclusion